knaaptime/sprint_tutorial_pysal/README.md

 18. Once the PR has been approved, it will be merged in the upstream project by someone who has push rights.
-19. After merge, there are 3 typical cleaning steps: delete the branch on the remote repositories (in Github), update master locally from upstream, update master in your own fork and delete the work branch locally.:
+19. After merge, there are 3 typical cleaning steps: delete the branch on the remote repositories (in Github), update main locally from upstream, update main in your own fork and delete the work branch locally.:

         git checkout main